Admins can create sharing agreements between Zendesk accounts, and agents can manually or automatically share tickets to another Zendesk account.

 Conditions and actions for shared tickets

 You can use the following conditions in triggers, automations, and views.
-These conditions might vary depending on the sharing agreements you have.
+These conditions might vary depending on your sharing agreements.

-On Support Enterprise and Zendesk Suite Enterprise and Enterprise Plus, you can use the following ticket sharing action for automations and triggers.
+On Enterprise plans you can use the following ticket sharing action for automations and triggers.

 Example 1: Using the share ticket action